Linear response study of collisionless spin drag: Weakly interacting Bose-Bose mixture: drag and excitations

 \subsection{Beyond mean field correction to the spin speed of sound in a homogeneous gas}

-A crucial task in order to make the Andreev Bashkin effect measurable is to predict its effect on physical observables that are accessible to experiments.
+A crucial task in order to make the Andreev-Bashkin effect measurable is to predict its effect on physical observables that are accessible to experiments.
 Here we address this point by computing the beyond mean field correction to the spin speed of sound.
-Importantly for the ongoing experiments on spin superfluidity (see, e.g., \cite{Ferrari2018,KimShi}) we show that for a weakly interacting repulsive Bose-Bose mixture the beyond mean field corrections to the spin speed of sound are dominated by the change in the susceptibility, with the collisionless drag giving a minor contribution.

-Interestingly in the next Section we show that the two contributions are of the same order for the spin dipole mode frequency for a trapped mixtures.
+Importantly for the ongoing experiments on spin superfluidity (see, e.g., \cite{Ferrari2018,KimShi}) we show that for a weakly interacting repulsive Bose-Bose mixture the beyond mean field corrections to the spin speed of sound are dominated by the change in the susceptibility, while the collisionless drag gives a minor contribution.
+In the next subsec.~(\ref{sec:dipole}) we show instead that the two contributions are of the same order for the spin dipole mode frequency for a trapped mixtures.

-Indeed, for a homogeneous $\mathbb{Z}_2$ symmetric superfluid mixture (i.e. such that $g_{AA}=g_{BB}$, $m_A=m_B$ and $n_A=n_B=n$) the sounds that can propagate are the density and spin sound.
+For a homogeneous $\mathbb{Z}_2$ symmetric superfluid mixture the sounds that can propagate are the density and spin sound.
 While the former is not affected by the drag, the latter receives a correction at first order in the gas parameter $\sqrt{na^3}$.

-The spin speed of sound can be computed using moments of the spin structure factor.
-In general we can employ sum rules to find an upper bound to the excitation energy $\hbar \omega_s$ of the spin mode \cite{StrPit}: